 Heinrich Wacker Returns to Norka - 1928

-In the fall of 1928, Norka native, Heinrich Wacker returned to his birthplace.
+In the fall of 1928, Norka native Heinrich Wacker returned to his birthplace.

 Heinrich was born in Norka on September 7, 1888, the son of Conrad Wacker (born July 11, 1864) and Elisabeth Pauli (born August 19, 1863).
 As a young man, he served in the Russian military for several years.

-Heinrich's wife Molly and first-born son, John (born Nov.
-1908), along with other relatives arrived in Portland in 1910.
+Heinrich's wife, Molly, and first-born son, John (born Nov.
+1908), along with other relatives, arrived in Portland in 1910.

 A daughter, Maria Wacker, was born February 4, 1911 in Portland.
-A second son, Conrad (Connie) Wacker was born November 11, 1912 in Portland.
+A second son, Conrad (Connie) Wacker, was born November 11, 1912, in Portland.

-In 1912, Heinrich (known as Henry Walker) filed for U.S. Citizenship in Portland, Oregon and became a Naturalized citizen on November 20, 1916 in Portland.
+In 1912, Heinrich (known as Henry Walker) filed for U.S. Citizenship in Portland, Oregon, and became a Naturalized citizen on November 20, 1916 in Portland.

-Henry and Amalia's (known as Molly) second daughter, Lydia Elizabeth Wacker, was born January 22, 1915 in Portland (she died July 1975 in Orange, California).
-A third son, Henry (Hank) G. Wacker was born October 1, 1921 in Vegreville, Canada (he died October 13, 1996 in Miami, Florida).
-Hank became a notable photographer for LIFE Magazine where he worked from 1948 to 1963.
+Henry and Amalia's (known as Molly) second daughter, Lydia Elizabeth Wacker, was born January 22, 1915, in Portland (she died July 1975 in Orange, California).
+A third son, Henry (Hank) G. Wacker, was born October 1, 1921, in Vegreville, Canada (he died October 13, 1996, in Miami, Florida).
+Hank became a notable LIFE Magazine photographer from 1948 to 1963.

-Records show that Henry traveled frequently across the border to Alberta, Canada where he may have owned property.
+Records show that Henry traveled frequently across the border to Alberta, Canada, where he may have owned property.
 Henry had an aunt and uncle (Anna Catherina Wacker and Adam Giebelhaus) living in the Stony Plain area.
 Tricia Evans, a niece of Henry's, recalls that the two families were close and maintained communication throughout their lives.

 Heinrich was born in Norka on September 7, 1888, the son of Conrad Wacker (born July 11, 1864) and Elisabeth Pauli (born August 19, 1863).
 As a young man, he served in the Russian military for several years.

-Heinrich's wife Molly and first-born son, John (born Nov.
-1908), along with other relatives arrived in Portland in 1910.
+Heinrich's wife, Molly, and first-born son, John (born Nov.
+1908), along with other relatives, arrived in Portland in 1910.

 A daughter, Maria Wacker, was born February 4, 1911 in Portland.
-A second son, Conrad (Connie) Wacker was born November 11, 1912 in Portland.
+A second son, Conrad (Connie) Wacker, was born November 11, 1912, in Portland.

-In 1912, Heinrich (known as Henry Walker) filed for U.S. Citizenship in Portland, Oregon and became a Naturalized citizen on November 20, 1916 in Portland.
+In 1912, Heinrich (known as Henry Walker) filed for U.S. Citizenship in Portland, Oregon, and became a Naturalized citizen on November 20, 1916 in Portland.

-Henry and Amalia's (known as Molly) second daughter, Lydia Elizabeth Wacker, was born January 22, 1915 in Portland (she died July 1975 in Orange, California).
-A third son, Henry (Hank) G. Wacker was born October 1, 1921 in Vegreville, Canada (he died October 13, 1996 in Miami, Florida).
-Hank became a notable photographer for LIFE Magazine where he worked from 1948 to 1963.
+Henry and Amalia's (known as Molly) second daughter, Lydia Elizabeth Wacker, was born January 22, 1915, in Portland (she died July 1975 in Orange, California).
+A third son, Henry (Hank) G. Wacker, was born October 1, 1921, in Vegreville, Canada (he died October 13, 1996, in Miami, Florida).
+Hank became a notable LIFE Magazine photographer from 1948 to 1963.

-Records show that Henry traveled frequently across the border to Alberta, Canada where he may have owned property.
+Records show that Henry traveled frequently across the border to Alberta, Canada, where he may have owned property.
 Henry had an aunt and uncle (Anna Catherina Wacker and Adam Giebelhaus) living in the Stony Plain area.
 Tricia Evans, a niece of Henry's, recalls that the two families were close and maintained communication throughout their lives.

 Henry Walker as a member of the Russian military is shown on the left of this photo provided courtesy of Tricia Evans.
 Tricia states "This photograph has the most terrific enamel painting on top of the black and white photography.
 The paint is original to the picture.
 I believe the picture is circa 1905 and was probably taken in Norka.
 On the back of photo, printed in Russian, are the words: Photography - G. Meyer."

-During this visit, Henry was in Norka approximately two weeks.
+During this visit, Henry was in Norka for approximately two weeks.
 He filmed the village at considerable risk because of Soviet regulations against filming in the villages without permission.
 It is believed that Henry's contact at the German embassy also assisted in smuggling the film out of Russia through diplomatic protection.

-Henry returned to New York on October 22, 1928 aboard the S.S.
+Henry returned to New York on October 22, 1928, aboard the S.S.
 Dresden sailing from Bremen.
 The harvest scenes shown in the film confirm that Heinrich was in Norka in the September/October time frame.

-During this visit, Henry was in Norka approximately two weeks.
+During this visit, Henry was in Norka for approximately two weeks.
 He filmed the village at considerable risk because of Soviet regulations against filming in the villages without permission.
 It is believed that Henry's contact at the German embassy also assisted in smuggling the film out of Russia through diplomatic protection.

-Henry returned to New York on October 22, 1928 aboard the S.S.
+Henry returned to New York on October 22, 1928, aboard the S.S.
 Dresden sailing from Bremen.
 The harvest scenes shown in the film confirm that Heinrich was in Norka in the September/October time frame.

 Henry wanted to portray both positive and negative aspects of the conditions in Norka.
 He shows the only two brick houses in Norka, the white house belonging to the Albrecht family.
-There is also a harvesting scene in which the brother of Jacob Aschenbrenner of Portland, Oregon is shown.
+There is also a harvesting scene in which the brother of Jacob Aschenbrenner of Portland, Oregon, is shown.

 Another scene shows the relatives of Walter C. Krieger from Portland, Oregon (the husband of Marie Trupp Krieger).
 In this scene, we see four ladies wearing white, with a girl in a darker dress (a maid) in the center.
 They are all standing on stairs leading to a porch.
-Seated in the foreground are an aunt and uncle of Walter Krieger (Henry and Dorothea Krieger) and seated behind them are Walter’s parents, Mr. and Mrs. Nicolaus Krieger.
+Seated in the foreground are an aunt and uncle of Walter Krieger (Henry and Dorothea Krieger), and seated behind them are Walter’s parents, Mr. and Mrs. Nicolaus Krieger.
 (Dorothea is the brother of Jacob Klaus).

 After Henry returned to Oregon, he often showed the film and gave talks about the conditions in Norka.
-He collected money for the poor people in Norka, but had difficulty forwarding the funds to Russia.
+He collected money for the poor people in Norka but had difficulty forwarding the funds to Russia.

 Henry gave the film to his neighbor Jacob Aschenbrenner for safekeeping.
 Jacob Aschenbrenner’s nephew, Walter C. Krieger, often rented a projector as a boy to show the film to interested people.